glennswest/kubernetes.github.io/docs/getting-started-guides/windows/index.md

 Setting up the central node and the components needed is out of scope of this document.
 You can read [these instructions](https://github.com/openvswitch/ovn-kubernetes#master-node-initialization) for that.

-Adding a Linux minion is also out of scope and you can read it here: [Linux minion](https://github.com/openvswitch/ovn-kubernetes#minion-node-initialization).
+Adding a Linux minion is also out of scope, you can read about it here: [Linux minion](https://github.com/openvswitch/ovn-kubernetes#minion-node-initialization).

 ##### Windows Host Setup

-The steps that are following assume that the Windows Server has Docker already installed.
-Follow the setup instructions outlined by [this help topic](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/quick-start-windows-server).
+The following steps assume that the Windows Server has Docker already installed.
+Docker setup instructions are oulined by [this help topic](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/quick-start-windows-server).
 This type of deployment is supported starting with Windows Server 2016 RTM.

 Adding a Windows minion requires you to install OVS and OVN binaries.
 Compiling OVS and generating the installer will not be treated in this document.
 For a step by step instruction please visit [this link](http://docs.openvswitch.org/en/latest/intro/install/windows/#open-vswitch-on-windows).
 For a prebuilt certified installer please visit [this link](https://cloudbase.it/openvswitch/#download) and download the latest version of it.